Create An Application Using the Web Interface

 Enter an application name > hello-scala The new application will be created in /home/typesafe/Desktop/hello-scala Enter a template name, or hit tab to see a list of possible templates > hello-akka hello-play hello-scala reactive-stocks > hello-scala OK, application "hello-scala" is being created using the "hello-scala" template.
 To run "hello-scala" from the command-line, run: /home/typesafe/Desktop/hello-scala/activator run To run the test for "hello-scala" from the command-line, run: /home/typesafe/Desktop/hello-scala/activator test To run the Activator UI for "hello-scala" from the command-line, run: /home/typesafe/Desktop/hello-scala/activator ui

 Open an Existing Application Using the Web Interface

 Existing applications can be opened by running

 activator.bat from a project's root directory.
-If the Activator UI is already running, then open http://localhost:8888/home in your browser and either select a known existing app, or click the Find Existing button to browse to an existing app.
+If the Activator UI is already running, then open http://localhost:8888/home in your browser and either select a known existing app, or folder icon next to Open existing app to browse to an existing app.